Updated for 2021

 Image 3 - Opportunities for hotels during the booking process

 If a hotel manages to get a potential guest to their website during any one of those 2 stages, the hotel can start to deploy its own user journey or booking workflow similar to the example below (image 4):

 Image 4 - Opportunities for Hotels to disrupt the online user booking journey

-Image 4 above, shows how a guest's search and booking intent ties into marketing opportunities that include email, social media and search.
+Image 4 above, shows how a guest's search and booking intent ties into hotel digital marketing opportunities that include email, social media and search.
 But there's still one major advantage that the OTAs have over hotels, especially if that guest has never stayed at the shortlisted hotel before.
-The way that OTA's track the behaviour of those in their database takes advantage of the latest technology and provides real insights into how the average traveller books hotels.
-For example, if a user already exists on the OTAs database (along with hundreds or millions of other travellers), it is very likely that every action including website visits, searches (locations and dates), email (opens and clicks) are tracked in a consolidated and sophisticated CRM tool.
+The way that OTA's track the behaviour of those in their database takes advantage of the latest technology and provides real insights into how the average traveler books hotels.
+For example, if a user already exists on the OTAs database (along with hundreds or millions of other travelers), it is very likely that every action including website visits, searches (locations and dates), email (opens and clicks) are tracked in a consolidated and sophisticated CRM tool.
 In addition, other touch-points such as mobile site or mobile application visits, telephone calls and even SMS interactions will all be tracked in the same tool.
 This data is then analysed and manipulated so that timely messages to each guest can be communicated to drive revenue.